bjornpagen/bjornpagen.com/day-7809/en_US.md

 Seriously considering attending Tsinghua for undergrad soon, probably means a lot of Chinese cramming, learning all the charecters, etc. Means learning Chinese is suddenly is a huge priority for me.

+## Focus

+Frontend or Backend?
+Pros and cons.

+Frontend pairs with marketing skills quite well.

+Backend forces you to work for someone else.

+Is a performance-aware JS programmer more valuable than a performance aware C++ dev?

+Of course he is, the former is *much* rarer.

+So, that's what we're gonna do.